Director: Fred Zinnemann

 MPAA Rating: PG

 In 2008, the American Film Institute named High Noon the second greatest American western movie of all time as part of their AFI’s 10 Top 10 retrospective (The Searchers was named number-one).
-It’s not my second favorite (or overall favorite) western ever made (although I do like it a lot more than The Searchers), but this film basically lives up to the hype.
+This is actually my second favorite western of all time at the moment, after The Magnificent Seven (1960) (I do like it a lot more than The Searchers).
+This film lives up to the hype.
 The story is about Wild West marshal Will Kane (Gary Cooper) on his last day as a lawman before retirement and his first day as a married man (his wife being Amy Fowler Kane [Grace Kelly], a pacifist Quaker).
 However, he must soon organize a posse to help him confront a gang of outlaws planning on killing him at noon.

 If I had to find a fault with this psychological western, it would be the subplot involving Cooper’s character’s ex-lover, Helen Ramírez (Katy Jurado), which distracts from the flick’s otherwise laser focus.
 These scenes don’t add much to the experience, and, in my opinion, probably should’ve been written out of the movie.
 Sometimes it seems like they were included to pad the film’s (admittedly short) runtime in order to further the picture’s taking-place-in-real-time shtick.
 I could be wrong, of course.